Partial Okounkov bodies and Duistermaat--Heckman measures of non-Archimedean metrics: Abstract

 \section{Abstract}

-Let $X$ be a smooth projective variety.
-We construct partial Okounkov bodies associated to Hermitian pseudo-effective line bundles $(L,\phi)$ on $X$.
-We show that partial Okounkov bodies are universal invariants of the singularity of $\phi$.
-As an application, we generalize the theorem of Boucksom--Chen and construct Duistermaat--Heckman measures associated to finite energy metrics on the Berkovich analytification of an ample line bundle.
+Let $X$ be a smooth complex projective variety.
+We construct partial Okounkov bodies associated with Hermitian big line bundles $(L,\phi)$ on $X$.
+We show that partial Okounkov bodies are universal invariants of the singularities of $\phi$.
+As an application, we construct Duistermaat--Heckman measures associated with finite energy metrics on the Berkovich analytification of an ample line bundle.

 \blfootnote{ \textbf{\textit{Keywords---}}Okounkov bodies, pseudo-effective line bundles, convex bodies, pluri-subharmonic functions }

 \blfootnote{\textbf{\textit{MSC}}: 14M25, 32U05 }